aneldev/dyna-sentry/README.md

 }
 ```

-## Send a issue's data stringified
+### Send Issue Data as a String

-When you stringify the data, you can see the whole depth of the object on Sentry.
+When you stringify the data, you can see the entire depth of the object on Sentry.

-> **Tip:** The data stringify of the `sendIssue` can process objects with circular references with out exceptions, thanks to [dyna-stringify](https://github.com/aneldev/).
+Tip: The data stringify of the `sendIssue` can process objects with circular references without exceptions, thanks to dyna-stringify.

 ```
 dynaSentry.sendIssue({
     title: 'Cannot send email',
-    data: {email},
+    data: { email },
     stringifyData: true,
 });
 ```

-## Set Scope
+### Set Scope

-Sentry offers a lot of methods to define the Scope of the issue.

-`sendIssue` offers a callback to define anything Sentry offers.
+Sentry offers numerous methods to define the scope of the issue. sendIssue provides a callback to define anything that Sentry offers.

 ```
 dynaSentry.sendIssue({
     title: 'Cannot send email',
-    data: {email},
+    data: { email },
     stringifyData: false,
     setScope: scope => {
-        scope.setUser({id: "204523"});
+        scope.setUser({ id: "204523" });
         scope.setTag('id24534', 'Network layer');
     },
 });
 ```
-## Sentry's Scope methods
+## Sentry's Scope Methods

-There is no a clear a API for all methods of Sentry's scope, below interface Scope.
-Taken from @sentry/types/dist/scope.d.ts.

-If you write in typescript you can inspect all methods and types.
-If not, search for each method at [Sentry's API](https://docs.sentry.io/enriching-error-data/scopes/?platform=javascript)
+There is no clear API for all of Sentry's scope methods.
+Below is an interface for the scope, taken from @sentry/types/dist/scope.d.ts.
+If you are using TypeScript, you can inspect all methods and types.
+If not, you can search for each method in Sentry's API.

 ```
 export interface Scope {